earthly/website/blog/_posts/2021-09-22-awk-examples.md

 ## Intro

 <p>
-One of the comments I heard around the JQ article was the JQ was so complex just like AWK.
-I have a confession to make - I don't know how to use AWK.
-I hear it mentioned sometimes and occasionally I see a really cool blog post where someone uses AWK to takes a giant spark task or big data workflow and reduce its complexity to a one-line in AWK.
+One of the comments I heard around the JQ article was the JQ was so complex just like awk.
+I have a confession to make - I don't know how to use awk.
+I hear it mentioned sometimes and occasionally I see a cool blog post where someone uses awk to takes a giant spark task or big data workflow and reduce its complexity to a one-line in awk.
 </p>

 So in this article I will myself, and you, the basics of Awk.